akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 The next day, we pigged out at the Grand Central Market, walked around the city, went to Madame Tussaud's, and explored the Griffith observatory.
 The highlight of the night was definitely sharing seven vegan donuts at Dōnatsu (we still don't understand how they were so good).

-And thus concludes our trip.
+And thus concluded our trip.
 We went to the bus stop that night, and after a very uncomfortable ride we were back in San Jose by 6 AM.
 After a short nap, we were back at work before noon--Varun even had to catch a flight to Boston that night.

 {% include image.html filename="donatsu.png" description="Dōnatsu, we love you ❤️" maxpx=800 %}